-Fiery Furnace is a 2 mile heavily trafficked loop trail located near Moab, UT that offers scenic views and is rated as moderate.
+Fiery Furnace is a 2 mile heavily trafficked loop trail located near Moab, Utah that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and is accessible from April until September.

 Directions from Main Park Entrance: Drive 14.2 miles northward along the park road to the Fiery Furnace Viewpoint.

 Super fun sights and views in sweeping canyons!
 My group even found an arch that's not on the given path - on the section between the out-and-back paths to Skull Arch and the other, smaller arch nearer to the start of the trail, look for a slot canyon offshoot to the east (easiest to spot when approaching from the south) that leads to a big rock wash basin that we dubbed "the toilet bowl", which is partly made up of a medium-sized arch.
 There's a big boulder of a completely different rock type than its surroundings in the wash basin, too.
 My only complaint for this hike is that the going can be a little slow sometimes when you inevitably get lost, but other that that, this is an awesome place to roam around.

 IMPORTANT: It's not obvious in the description here, but you do either have to get a backcountry permit one day in advance from the visitors center or buy a ticket for a ranger-led hike in order to go into the Furnace.